 WATER QUALITY-BASED EFFLUENT LIMITATIONS FOR ORGANOCHLORINE COMPOUNDS IN SAN DIEGO CREEK, UPPER AND LOWER NEWPORT BAY

-The following water quality-based effluent limitations (WQBELs) apply to discharges of runoff from MS4s owned or controlled by Permittees discharging into Newport Bay and San Diego Creek as indicated in Appendix 1.
-The WQBELs in this Appendix are based on and consistent with the assumptions and requirements of the Organochlorine Compounds TMDL for San Diego Creek, Upper and Lower Newport Bay, and Rhine Channel.
-The compliance deadline of December 31, 2020 specified in the Basin Plan has passed.
+The following water quality-based effluent limitations (WQBELs) apply to discharges of runoff from MS4s owned or operated by Permittees discharging into Newport Bay and San Diego Creek as indicated in Appendix 1.
+The WQBELs in this Appendix for dieldrin and the WQBELs for the Rhine Channel are based on and consistent with the assumptions and requirements of USEPA’s TMDLs for Toxic Pollutants (Organochlorine Compounds).
+These TMDLs were all effective upon promulgation by USEPA and do not include a compliance deadline.
+The remaining WQBELs in this Appendix are based on and consistent with the assumptions and requirements of the Organochlorine Compounds TMDL adopted by the Santa Ana Water Board for San Diego Creek, Upper and Lower Newport Bay, and Rhine Channel.
+The compliance deadline of December 31, 2020, specified in the Basin Plan has passed.

-Permittees must carry out an effective portfolio of projects and programs for the control of organochlorine compounds in stormwater and authorized non-stormwater runoff from their MS4s that attain the WQBELs below.

 WQBELs for Chlordane